notsafeadults64/CharGrinn_Modlist/README.md

 Alternatively, you can follow this video guide: https://youtu.be/5xYulRgbvTw

 The following steps are REQUIRED if playing the modlist in its' current iteration.
 Failure to execute the steps below *MAY* impact your game further down the line making it CTD with no resolution to fix!!
 It may seem like a lot to do, but it's actually a fairly quick process.

-_Note: Times provided below are based on my personal experience and should only be used as a reference and NOT the gospel :)_

- - 01m 45s: MO2 Launch to Skyrim Main Menu
- - 00m 20s: New to RaceMenu
- - 02m 00s: RaceMenu to Final Install Message
- - 02m 00s: MCM Recorder Profile: NSAF64_Base to complete
- - 00m 20s: Alternate Start Bed to Initial Location Load
- - 00m 20s: MCM Recorder Profile: NSAF64_Before You Begin

 </details>